 In response to the requirements identified by arc21, the Becon Consortium has developed plans to co-locate a Mechanical Biological Treatment (MBT) plant and an Energy from Waste (EfW) plant using an incinerator with energy recovery process at the Hightown Quarry site on the Boghill Road, Mallusk.
 A Visitor Centre will also be constructed as part of the development.

-This project represents a major investment for Northern Ireland – approximately £240 million in development and construction alone.
+This project represents a major inward investment for Northern Ireland – approximately £240 million in development and construction alone and will result in the delivery of Council owned assets.
 In the construction of the new waste facilities, local contractors will be used wherever possible, thereby maximising opportunities for employment and benefiting the wider local economy.
 An independent economic assessment estimates it will support around 340 permanent direct and indirect jobs when the plants are operational.

 A project of this scale requires a great deal of preparation and effort to ensure that all necessary studies and assessments have been carried out to satisfy both planning and environmental permitting requirements.
 The scale of the project marks it out as one of regional significance and as such, its planning is currently managed by the Department for Infrastructure (DfI).
 It was previously managed by Department of the Environment (DoE) Planning’s ‘Strategic Projects’ team.
 Major projects are known as ‘Article 31’ projects as they trigger that part of the Planning Order.